isabelandreatta1/Unit-1/task3.md

 1. Manjaro: Manjaro is used for general-purpose usage, and also is great for

 1. Kali: Kali is known for “advanced penetration testing and security audacity.”
-This means that it is specialised in simulating cyber attacks and checking a computer systems security..
+This means that it is specialised in simulating cyber attacks and checking a computer systems security.
 For its GUI system, Kali uses GNOME.
 The minimum specifications are: 3.6GB hard disk space, 257MB RAM, and a CD-DVD drive or a USB stick.

 ## [HL] Task: Pick one of the OS in the list above (or any other you find which is open source), download it, and install it in your computer using a Virtual Machine (Tutorial Here).
 Prepare 3 Slides with your experience, plus you will show us the operating system running and some interesting software applications included, check the games and office applications.
 Enjoy!